Anyone have a reluctant reader in their house?

 2) It’s cheaper.
 Buying your magazines in the grocery store or even through subscription can get pricey.
 We begged Texture to give you a good deal, and they delivered.

 That’s what I spend on a Chick a Filet meal.
-ONE magazine can EASILY cost that in the airport.
+ONE magazine can EASILY cost close to that in the airport.
 So yes, this is a FANTASTIC deal.

 Here are some suggested magazines found via TEXTURE which might interest your kiddos.
 We encourage each family to vet these magazines before offering to your child.
 Though the ones we’ve listed we’d consider “clean”, some are NOT targeted for children specifically.
 I have also included links to Amazon to purchase the paperbacks if that’s more up your alley.
 Again, we think TEXTURE is great to save paper AND money!